delfick/alt-pytest-asyncio/README.rst

 Changelog
 ---------

+0.5.4 - TBD
+    * Added a ``--default-async-timeout`` option from the CLI.
+With many thanks to @andredias.

 0.5.3 - 25 July 2020
     * Make sure a KeyboardInterrupt on running tests still shows errors from failed tests